onqtam/headjack/docs/why/14_THE_WAY_FORWARD.md

 >
 > We have a great deal to learn from nature.
 Take economics.
 If we ran our bodies' economy the way our economy is run it might look something like this.
 We could call the heart-lung system the “northern industrial organs”.
 You give them ownership of the bones in which you mine the raw material blood cells that arise in the marrow.
 Sweep them up here to the northern industrial organs.
 Purify the blood as actually happens.
 Add oxygen and then the heart distribution centre announces “The body price for blood today is so much.
 Who will buy?”
 And you ship the blood to the organs that can afford it and not all can.
 This is the situation we have economically in the world today.
 You can see that a living system can't function that way." - [After Darwin, by Elisabet Sahtouris](https://ratical.org/LifeWeb/Articles/AfterDarwin.html#:~:text=We%20have%20a%20hundred,can%27t%20function%20that%20way.)

+> "What kind of competition is there in your body?
+Suppose your brain said ' I'm the most important organ, and the liver said 'I am, and I want to go in a free enterprise-system.'
+You would rot away in a month, if every organ of your body, were out for itself." - [Jacque Fresco](https://www.azquotes.com/quote/728466)

 > "The curious task of economics is to demonstrate to men how little they really know about what they imagine they can design.
 To the naive mind that can conceive of order only as the product of deliberate arrangement, it may seem absurd that in complex conditions order, and adaptation to the unknown, can be achieved more effectively by decentralizing decisions and that a division of authority will actually extend the possibility of overall order.
 Yet that decentralization actually leads to more information being taken into account." - [Friedrich A. Hayek](https://www.goodreads.com/quotes/6867865-the-curious-task-of-economics-is-to-demonstrate-to-men)

 > "Civilization rests on the fact that we all benefit from knowledge which we do not possess." - [Friedrich A. Hayek](https://www.goodreads.com/quotes/6539631-civilization-rests-on-the-fact-that-we-all-benefit-from)